 Days 2-3: We depart for the Pribilofs and the village of St. Paul on the morning of Day 2.
 Here we’ll have ample time to discover the richness of a Bering Sea seabird colony.
 The auk family is thought to have evolved in this region, and looking at the thousands of Common and Thick-billed Murres, Horned and Tufted Puffins, and Parakeet, Crested, and Least Auklets, one has little trouble believing the theory.
 Add in Northern Fulmar, Red-faced Cormorant, and the near-endemic and very cute Red-legged Kittiwake, and the sum is an extraordinary display.
 Often these nesting seabirds are on ledges just a few yards away, offering superb opportunities for photography.

 Our visit to St. Paul will concentrate on nesting species, but in early to mid-June we can also hope for late migrants and perhaps a rarity or two.
-Our previous tours to St. Paul at this season have recorded White-tailed Eagle, Common Pochard, Red-necked Stint, Common Snipe, Wood Sandpiper, Eyebrowed Thrush, Olive-backed Pipit, Siberian Rubythroat, Brambling, and Hawfinch.
-In addition to the birds, Saint Paul Island hosts he world’s largest colony of Northern Fur Seals, which are easily viewed from blinds.
+Our previous tours to St. Paul at this season have recorded White-tailed Eagle, Common Pochard, Red-necked Stint, Common Snipe, Wood Sandpiper, Common and Oriental Cuckoos, Pacific Swift, Eyebrowed Thrush, Olive-backed Pipit, Gray Wagtail, Siberian Rubythroat, Brambling, and Hawfinch.
+In addition to the birds, Saint Paul Island hosts he world’s largest colony of Northern Fur Seals, which are easily viewed from blinds, and very tame Arctic Foxes.
 Nights in St. Paul.

-Day 4: After a final morning at St. Paul, we’ll return to Anchorage in the late afternoon, where the Pribilofs Pre-tour concludes.
+Day 4: After a full morning’s birding at St. Paul, we’ll return to Anchorage in the late afternoon, where the Pribilofs Pre-tour concludes.

-Day 4: Our main tour begins at 9:00 pm in Anchorage.
+Day 4: Our main tour begins with a meeting in the lobby of our Anchorage hotel at 8:00 pm.
 Night in Anchorage.

 Day 5: We’ll begin this morning with a visit to Anchorage’s Westchester Lagoon, where we’ll see nesting Red-necked Grebes and, with luck, a variety of summering shorebirds, typically including Hudsonian Godwit and Short-billed Dowitcher.
 Later we’ll drive the 250 miles north to Denali National Park, a spectacular trip that often provides the best views of Mt.
 McKinley.
 Once north of Talkeetna, we’ll enter vast areas of black spruce and willow, where we’ll keep a keen eye out for Spruce Grouse along the road and Bohemian Waxwings or Northern Hawk-Owl perched in the treetops.
 We’ll arrive at Denali National Park around dinnertime.
 Night near Denali.